Best May Dividend Paying Stocks

 Regardless, as I went through each of these stocks paying dividends in May, I noted the approximate timing of the ex-dividend date.
 Just to give you an idea.

 In a few cases, you will see the stocks going ex-dividend in early to mid-May.
-That gives you a little more time to make your investment if you choose to.
+That gives you more time to make your investment if you choose to.

 Finally, be sure to trade your stocks for free.
 I use the Webull app on my phone for quotes, research, and fast, free stock trades.